Learning Equilibria of Games via Payoff Queries: Introduction

 \subsection{Overview of results}

 We study a variety of different settings.
-We start by considering bimatrix games, and our first result is a lower bound for computing an exact Nash equilibrium: computing an exact Nash equilibrium in a $\numstrats\times\numstrats$ bimatrix game has payoff query complexity $k^2$, even for zero-sum games.
+In Section~\ref{sec:bimatrix}, we consider bimatrix games.
+Our first result is a lower bound for computing an exact Nash equilibrium: in Theorem~\ref{thm:basic}, we show that computing an exact Nash equilibrium in a $\numstrats\times\numstrats$ bimatrix game has payoff query complexity $k^2$, even for zero-sum games.
 In other words, we have to query every pure strategy profile.

 We then turn our attention to approximate Nash equilibria, where we obtain some more positive results.
-With the standard assumption that all payoffs lie in the range~$[0,1]$, we show that when $\epsilon$ lies in the range $\frac{1}{2}\leq\epsilon<1-\frac{1}{k}$, the payoff query complexity to find an $\epsilon$-Nash equilibrium lies in $[k,2k-1]$.
-When $\epsilon\geq 1-\frac{1}{k}$, no payoff queries are needed at all, because an $\epsilon$-Nash equilibrium is always achieved when both players play the uniform distribution over their strategies.
+With the standard assumption that all payoffs lie in the range~$[0,1]$, we show that, when $2 \le i \le k-1$, the payoff query complexity of computing a $(1 - \frac{1}{i})$-approximate Nash equilibrium is at most $2k - i + 1$ (Theorem~\ref{thm:2playerpayoffs}) and at least $k - i + 1$ (Theorem~\ref{thm:apxlower}.)
+We also observe that, when $\epsilon\geq 1-\frac{1}{k}$, no payoff queries are needed at all, because an $\epsilon$-Nash equilibrium is achieved when both players mix uniformly over their pure strategies.